KalogeropoulosFilippos/Vinyl-Shop/ReadMe.txt

-First restore the database using the .bak file that you can find at: ~\OnlineShoppingStore\Database files
+Implemeneted using C#,ASP.NET FRAMEWORK,SIGNALR API and PAYPAL API.

-If you get the "~/bin/roslyn.exe does not exist" error then copy paste the following lines into the OnlineShopppingStore.csproj file
+First restore the database using the .bak file that you can find at: ~\OnlineShoppingStore\Database files If you get the "~/bin/roslyn.exe does not exist" error then copy paste the following lines into the OnlineShopppingStore.csproj file